 Inside Camp General Emilio Aguinaldo

 Requirements for Commission- Ship in the Nurse Corps:

 2. Has a pleasing personality

-3. Board passing rate should be 80% and above, those who have passing rate below 80% may be admitted, however a qualifying examination must be taken
+3. Board passing rate should be 80% and above, those who have a passing rate below 80% may be admitted, however, a qualifying examination must be taken

 4. Male and female applicants must be single or never been married.
 For female applicants, must not be positively found to have given birth to a living stillborn child.